Prorogation

 Prorogation in the Westminster system of government is the action of proroguing, or interrupting, a parliament, or the discontinuance of meetings for a given period of time, without a dissolution of parliament.
 The term is also used for the period of such a discontinuance between two legislative sessions of a legislative body.

 Ancient Rome

 In the constitution of ancient Rome, prorogatio was the extension of a commander's imperium beyond the one-year term of his magistracy, usually that of consul or praetor.
 Prorogatio developed as a legal procedure in response to Roman expansionism and militarization.

 This usage is unrelated to the modern parliamentary term.

 Australia

-In Australia, prorogation is the end of a session in the Australian Parliament pursuant to section 5 of the Constitution of Australia.
+In Australia, prorogation- a power of the Governor-General- is the ending of a session in the Australian Parliament pursuant to section 5 of the Constitution of Australia.
+It is constitutionally distinct from dissolution, another power of the Governor-General, which removes all serving MPs from office pending the election of new ones.
+A prorogation conventionally occurs at the same time as a dissolution, for the purpose of bringing all business in Parliament to an end prior to an election.

+The Prime Minister of Australia may request that the Governor-General prorogue parliament.
+Although prorogation before the end of a parliamentary term isn't unconstitutional, it is usually rejected by the Governor-General.

 Canada

 Prorogation is the end of a session in the Parliament of Canada.

+India

+Prorogation implies the end of the sitting as well as the session and not the dissolution of the House in the Indian Parliament.
+The Rajya Sabha is not dissolved as it is a permanent House, only the Lok Sabha is dissolved.
+The President can prorogue the House while in session also.

 New Zealand

 Prorogation is the end of a session in the New Zealand Parliament pursuant to the Constitution Act 1986.
 The ability of the speaker to recall parliament during an adjournment has rendered prorogation almost obsolete, and the procedure was last used in 1991.